Use discount code Elite15 upon check-out for 15% off anything on Wilson.com

 Many high school girls are choosing to focus on Beach only, foregoing their indoor careers to pursue their passion for beach volleyball.
 This is a very exciting time for Eric Fonoimoana, Holly McPeak and Barbra Fontana, three Olympians giving back to the sport that they love.

 Elite Beach Volleyball has arguably the best coaches in the game.
-The dynamic trio offers year around training including private beach volleyball lessons, semi-private lessons and beach camps during the spring and summer.
-During the winter, Elite Beach Volleyball offers Club team practices three times a week and competes in a tournament once a month in January, February and March.
+The dynamic trio offers year around training including private beach volleyball lessons, semi-private lessons and beach camps during the Spring, Summer, and Fall.
+During the Winter, Elite Beach Volleyball offers Club team practices three times a week and competes in a tournament once a month in January, February and March.
 The girls train in Manhattan Beach, which has the deepest sand in the world and it's the host of the Wimbledon of beach volleyball, The Manhattan Beach Open.

 Eric, Holly, and Barbra are great players but they are even better coaches.
 The results are phenomenal.
 These club girls are the best prepared, skilled, and the most sought after talent for collegiate recruiters.
 The Elite coaches know all of the college coaches personally and assist players with the recruiting process and college placement.